chloez21/chloez21/README.md

 - I have solid knowledge in HTML/CSS/JavaScript, TypeScript, and Sass.
 I am familiar with frameworks such as React, Redux, Bootstrap, and Express.js.
 - I am comfortable working under Linux/Unix and familiar with REST API and CI/CD concepts and tools (Git, Docker, Postman, etc)

-- 📷 I love photography, instagram: xperimentalz
+- I love photography, music, outdoor activities.

 <!--
 **chloez21/chloez21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.